Introduction

 , where <value>

-- everything else is a "generic symbol" that is not a column.
+) are intermediate columns (or arrays of intermediate columns). - Everything else is a "generic symbol" that is not a column.

 Examples: